-I've been so impressed with all of the adorable behavior clip charts that I've seen this summer.
-There are some amazing designs, and it really made me want to do one.
-However, it is really difficult to implement that type of system when you switch classes, and I team with another teacher.
-I've found that you really need something that goes with your students, rather than stays in your classroom.
-Through trial and error, I think I've finally found a system that works for us.
-It's very basic and low maintenance, but we like it.
-I've made a behavior management form that we print out each week.
-We use it for keeping track of behavior, reading logs, and homework.
-I will add that I'm not a huge reading log fan, but we really don't have a choice, so I added it.
+Through trial and error, I think I’ve finally found a behavior documentation system that works for us.
+It’s very basic and low maintenance, but I like it.
+My partner and I use it for keeping track of behavior, reading logs, and homework.
+I’m not a huge reading log fan, but we really don’t have a choice, so I added it.
 I love having all this documentation on one piece of paper and was surprised to see how handy it could be during parent conferences.
-I clip the chart on a clipboard and hang it on the wall with a 3M hook.
-You can click on the link below for a copy of the form.
-I've left it in Word, so you can make changes as needed, so hopefully it will still look okay.
-I'll so share some of things we do for positive reinforcement such as Homeworkopoly and more!
+You can click here for a copy of the behavior management form.
+I’ve left it in Word, so you can make changes as needed.
+You can download the new version of the behavior log here.

 A couple of years ago my aunt gave me the idea of using brownie points as an incentive for my students.
 To earn a brownie point my students must receive a compliment from another adult or as a class show extraordinary behavior.
 When they earn a brownie point they get to put a ‘brownie’ on the pan.
 When the pan fills up, I have to make them a batch of brownies.
 They LOVE earning brownie points and really work to earn them.
 I use a metal cookie sheet and crinkled brown construction paper for my brownies.
 I’ve attached a magnet to the back, so I can use the paper over and over again.
 When students fill the pan with “brownies”, they can to have a small party (popcorn party, popsicle party, etc.).
 It has to be quick and easy for me!